INDEPENDENT PURCHASING COOPERATIVE

 Principle 4 - Limiting Collection.
 The collection of personal information shall be limited to that which is necessary for the purposes identified by the organization.
 Information shall be collected by fair and lawful means.

 Principle 5 - Limiting Use, Disclosure and Retention.
 Personal information shall not be used or disclosed for purposes other than those for which it was collected, except with the consent of the individual or as required by law.
-Personal information shall be retained only as long as necessary for the fulfillment of those purposes.
+Personal information shall be retained only as long as necessary for the fulfilment of those purposes.

 Principle 6 - Accuracy.
 Personal information shall be as accurate, complete and up-to-date as is necessary for the purposes for which it is to be used.